arc42/quality.arc42.org-site/_pages/1-home.md

 Information-technology systems have to meet required, desired and expected quality goals and requirements.
 Therefore, development teams we need such requirements in concrete, specific and operationalized ways.
-The current quality standards, like ISO-25010, lack practical guidance and pragmatism, therefore we propose a usable and simple alternative.
+The current quality standards, like ISO-25010, lack practical guidance and pragmatism, therefore we propose a usable and simple alternative:

 ![arc42 Quality Model (v1.0)](/images/arc42-system-qualities-overview.webp)

+The arc42 quality model Q42 (pronounced "Kju-Fortytwo" or "Kju-Four-Two") is a simple, pragmatic yet effective approach to product and system quality.
+It starts with stakeholders' expectations and requirements.
+From these, it derives 8 important system properties, which are sufficient to cover most, if not all, required, desireable or expected of the more than 100 _traditional_ qualities.

+Find out more in our **[introduction to the Q42 quality model](/_articles/05-arc42-quality-model)**

 <hr class="with-no-margin"/>

+## Explanations, Examples and Cross-References

 {% assign qualities = site.posts | where: "categories", "qualities" %}

-On this site you find explanations to (currently {{ qualities | size }}) _qualities_ of software systems and -architectures.
+On this site you find:

+* explanations to (currently {{ qualities | size }}) _qualities_ of software systems and -architectures.
+* {{ scenarios | size }} examples for specific quality requirements

-These are organized along the following top-level properties (attributes or _tags_).
+These are cross-referenced organized along the following top-level properties (attributes or _tags_).
 A single quality attribute (like "availability") might have multiple tags (#reliable, #usable and #safe, in this case)).